test-IO/localize-ruby-client/README.md

 ## Installation

-Install the gem and add to the application's Gemfile by executing:
+Install the gem and add it to the application's Gemfile by executing:

 ```bash
 bundle add localize_ruby_client
 ```
-If bundler is not being used to manage dependencies, install the gem by executing:
+If Bundler is not being used to manage dependencies, install the gem by executing:
 ```bash
 gem install localize_ruby_client
 ```